As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

 (Add New Link screen)

-You can also reach this screen by clicking on the ‘Add New’ button at the top of the main Links page …
+You can also reach this page by clicking on ’Add New’ in the main Links screen …

 Name, Web Address & Description

-- Slug: The slug displays in the search-engine friendly URL of the link category.
-Only use lower case letters without spaces (use hyphens to separate words).
+- Slug: The slug shows up in the search-engine friendly URL of the link category name.
+Use lowercase letters only without spaces (use hyphens to separate words).

 Categories & Target